Rethinking Screen Time: Why Digital Wellness Matters More

 I also came across this chart by Dr. Bobo Blankson, which really put gaming and social behavior into perspective for me.

 Firstly, it's important to educate kids and students about the effects of excessive screen time in general on their health.
-We can do this by emphasizing the importance of physical activity and good sleep habits, as well as introducing the concept of passive vs. active tech use.
-I provide resources on my website that can help with this.
+We can do this by emphasizing the importance of physical activity and good sleep habits, as well as introducing the concept of passive vs. active tech use

 Heather